evidhai/notes-techpechu-com/pages/Elastic Beanstalk.md

 	- `eb status` -> to know the status of enviroment
 	- `eb health` -> shows the health of available environment
-	- `eb health --refresh` -> refreshes the health check for every 5 seconds -
+	- `eb health --refresh` -> refreshes the health check for every 5 seconds
+	- `eb deploy` -> to deploy any updates on existing application -